urhprimozic/pgp/README.md

-# pgp
+# Probabilistic grammar generator
-Probabilistic grammar generator
+Idea: Use probabilistic grammars to generate stuff.
+Will probably be trash.